-This ranges from new, innovative medical equipment to essentials like breast pumps and reclining chairs for improved kangaroo care.
+This includes everything from innovative new technologies to everyday essentials like breast pumps and reclining chairs that enhance kangaroo care and family comfort.

 August 2023 saw the first twins use the new twin cot on the unit - fully funded by SSNAP.
 Feedback from parents has been incredible.